madara-tribe/Qt6-StereoVison-checker/README.md

 # Qt6-StereoVison-checker-PX2.1

-This is to check how well disparity Map is created by ooencv and some calcuration logic.
+This is the system to create diparity map to check how well disparity Map is, through ooencv and some calcuration logic.

+and it is for optimizing paramter.